Table of Contents Show

 Alternative 3: Sublet or become a roomieAlternative 3: Sublet or become a roomie

-If you can’t meet the requirements or offer any extra cash upfront, you can always choose a sublet.
-No one likes to stay in a place where their name is not on the lease, but considering you can avoid the financial requirements this way, it may be your only option.
-It’s straightforward to find sublets these days through sites like Lease break and Flip.
+If you can’t meet the requirements or offer extra cash upfront, you can always choose a sublet.
+No one likes to stay in a place where their name is not on the lease, but it may be your only option if you can avoid the financial requirements this way.
+It’s straightforward to find sublets these days through Lease break and Flip sites.
 You can also find a roommate through sites such as Symbi and Diggz.

 Alternative 4: Build your creditAlternative 4: Build your credit

-Even with these workarounds, it’s good to take time to improve your credit score so you can avoid this problem in the future.
-With better credit comes better interest rates and more secure financing the next time you need a loan.
+Even with these workarounds, it’s good to take time to improve your credit score to avoid this problem.
+Better credit comes with better interest rates and more secure financing the next time you need a loan.

 Start by getting a secured credit card or installment plan.
 With a secured credit card, you will typically make a cash deposit to the credit card issuer to serve as collateral.
 Your credit limit is either equal to or a percentage of your deposit.
-Keep your credit card balance as low as possible, say, 30% or less.
+Keep your credit card balance as low as possible, 30% or less.

-Don’t close old accounts that are no longer in use, as your credit history is essential in determining your credit score.
 When possible, pay more than the minimum monthly payment on the rent.
-Paying just the minimum amount each month can be a red flag to lenders and damage your credit score.
+Paying the minimum amount each month can be a red flag to lenders and damage your credit score.
+Don’t close old accounts you no longer use, as your credit history is essential in determining your credit score.